 Special Educational Needs and Disabilities

-The vision for Prince William School is to provide our students with learning which will support them throughout their lives.
+The SEND department is committed to providing a positive future for all.
 We believe that every student should be valued as an individual, and that all should be able to achieve the best they can irrespective of background or prior attainment.

 The SENDCo, Mrs Anna Burdett, works with a team of Teaching Assistants and all teachers to provide for the individual learning needs of all students.